 What is a take-profit order?

-The opposite of a take-profit order is a stop-loss limit, which triggers the sale of stocks when prices reach a pre-determined low point.
+The opposite of a take-profit order is a stop-loss limit, which triggers the sale of stocks when prices fall to a pre-determined low point.
 This helps traders to cut their losses and protect themselves if prices continue to fall further.